setchy/atlassify/ROADMAP.md

 ## Soon
 - [ ] re-enable handful of skipped unit tests
+- [ ] use content.type in notification row experience

 ## Later
 - [ ] advanced feature for Bitbucket "Your Work" queue